-The project will directly result the rehabilitation existing Greenhouses at Planting Materials Production Unit, HORDI- Gannoruwa, construction of Semi-Automated Polytunnels for Planting Materials Production Units at University Experimental Station- Dodangolla, Seed Farm-Kundasale and HORDI- Gannoruwa and construction of Fully Automated Poly Tunnel for Planting Materials Production Unit at HORDI, Gannoruwa.
-Ultimately, it gives the benefits to the farmers who have engaged in cultivation in the country and the consumers as well who can reach healthy foods.
+The project will directly result the establishment of irrigation facilities HORDI- Gannoruwa and University Experimental Station- Kundasale, Ultimately, it gives the benefits to the farmers who have engaged in cultivation in the country and the consumers as well who can reach healthy foods.
 The following benefits will be achieved to the agriculture sector of the country by implementing the subproject.

-- Development of high-yielding vegetable varieties in cooperated with other preferable quality characters suitable for diverse environments. - Development of climate-smart varieties to mitigate climate change - Development of pest and disease-resistant varieties to reduce the usage of chemicals in vegetable cultivation and ensure sustainable agriculture industry - Production of new vegetable varieties - Breeder seed production of new varieties produced
+- Development of high-yielding vegetable varieties in cooperated with other preferable quality characters suitable for diverse environments. - Development of climate-smart varieties to mitigate climate change

-- Conducting research on imported seeds and finding out whether they are suitable for cultivation in the country. - Providing planting material to seed and planting material development center and private parties for multiplication - Provision of planting material and seeds of traditional varieties for farmers that requested. - Solving farmers problems on vegetables - Research and development activities related to the diagnosis and management of pests in vegetables and root crops - Improve fertilizer use efficiency by in introducing new technology. - Conducting under graduate/student training and research studies. - Coordinating the research and extension linkage by conducting and coordinating research extension dialogue. - Coordinating industrial training program for the undergraduates and diploma students.
+- Development of pest and disease-resistant varieties to reduce the usage of chemicals in vegetable cultivation and ensure sustainable agriculture industry - Production of new vegetable varieties - Breeder seed production of new varieties produced - Conducting research on imported seeds and finding out whether they are suitable for cultivation in the country. - Providing planting material to seed and planting material development center and private parties for multiplication - Provision of planting material and seeds of traditional varieties for farmers that requested. - Research and development activities related to the diagnosis and management of pests in vegetables and root crops - Improve fertilizer use efficiency by in introducing new technology. - Conducting under graduate/student training and research studies. - Coordinating the research and extension linkage by conducting and coordinating research extension dialogue. - Coordinating industrial training program for the undergraduates and diploma students.